• Science Teacher

 His eyes are orange, his tongue is black, he has purple prickles all o...
 Read More

-His eyes are orange, his tongue is black, he has purple prickles all over his back, if you know the rest of this story you are the person we are looking for Our Pippins Montessori and Forest School Day Nursery in White Colne, East of Braintree District, part of Grandir UK, is currently looking for a Nursery Practitioner (Maternity cover) with Level 2 or above in Early Years to join our team.
+His eyes are orange, his tongue is black, he has purple prickles all over his back, if you know the rest of this story you are the person we are looking for Our Little Monkeys Nursery in Horsham part of Grandir UK, is currently looking for a Nursery Practitioner with Level 2 or above in Early Years to join our team.
 You'll be working hard to care for, support, share a story or two, and have fun to meet the needs of our children.
-PLEASE NOTE: this is to cover maternity leave.
-Join us and enjoy the following host of attractive benefits: Recommend friends and family to work for us and be rewarded with a cash bonus Generous discount on childcare Total 31 days annual leave inc bank hol (FTE) - Includes an extra 3 days annual leave over the Christmas period 'Wellbeing Day' - an extra day off just for you Access to an employee benefits portal, which includes discounts at 100's of online high street stores, turning points into cash 24/7 remote GP appointments Claim cash back on medical procedures such as dental care and physiotherapy 'May I say thank you' for the month of May to appreciate the hard work and dedication of staff teams Working for a business that has received 'Great Place To Work' certification, putting people at the core of what we do.
+Join us and enjoy the following a host of attractive benefits including: Flexible working with the option to work: 40 hours across 5 days 40 hours across 4 days 30 hours over 3 days Split shifts or Part Time we have it all!
+Recommend friends and family to work for us and be rewarded with a cash bonus Generous discount on childcare Total 31 days annual leave inc bank hol (FTE) - Includes an extra 3 days annual leave over the Christmas period 'Wellbeing Day' - an extra day off just for you Access to an employee benefits portal, which includes discounts at 100's of online high street stores, turning points into cash 24/7 remote GP appointments Claim cash back on medical procedures such as dental care and physiotherapy 'May I say thank you' for the month of May to appreciate the hard work and dedication of staff teams Working for a business that has received 'Great Place To Work' certification, putting people at the core of what we do.
+Working within a setting that has just been newly refurbished and had a whole host of new equipment.
 What will you be doing: Promote high standards of quality within the nursery in respect of the environment, resources and experiences offered to children.
 Assume key carer responsibilities for designated children.
 Ensure that all children attending the nursery receive rich and stimulating experiences appropriate to their age and stage of development.
 Prepare and support children's activities In the absence of the Team/Room Leader maintain effective day-to-day management of the environment.
 Contribute to ensuring that practice and provision in the nursery meets the requirements of the Early Years Foundation Stage.
 Support and mentor students and un-qualified staff to ensure delivery of high-quality childcare practice.
 We are delighted to announce our official certification as a Great Place To Work, reflecting our commitment to creating a positive and thriving environment for our employees.
 This accreditation aligns with our overarching mission to deliver high-quality childcare and education, fostering the growth of children into happy, smart, and healthy individuals.
 Placing children and families at the core of our efforts, we acknowledge that our dedicated teams play a pivotal role in delivering exceptional education and care.
 Grandir UK is committed to safeguarding and promoting the welfare of children and young people and an enhanced DBS check will be required for this role.
 We are an equal opportunity employer and select staff on merit, irrespective of age, disability, gender reassignment, marriage & civil partnership, race, sex, sexual orientation, religion or belief. practitioner nurse years foundation stage years practitioner years educator Read Less

 • G